xxu30-appdev/photogram-auth/README.md

     rails generate devise user username:string
     ```

     Devise will automatically add email, password, and all the other columns that it needs to secure accounts.
-You just specify any columns you want besides those (in this case, we want usernames).
+You just specify any additional columns you want besides those (in this case, we only want usernames).

  1. Generate the rest of your CRUD resources [with starter_generators](https://guides.firstdraft.com/starter_generators.html#resources):